 The student lounge offers the use of a microwave, small fridge, telephone (local calls), and a pop/snack vending machine.
 Employment and volunteer opportunity binders as well as career and community events posting boards are updated regularly.
-A computer station with internet and a printer as well as a work desk is available for student use.
+Two computer stations, printers, internet, wireless internet and work desk(s) are available for student use.
 (Located across the hall from the Library).